When the Lion Feeds

 When the Lion Feeds (1964) is the debut novel of Rhodesian writer Wilbur Smith.
-It introduces the Courtney family, whose adventures Smith would tell in many subsequent novels.
+It introduces the Courtney family, whose adventures Smith told in many subsequent novels.
 In 2012, Smith said the novel remained his favourite because it was his first to be published.

 Plot

 The novel begins in Natal in the 1870s, with the introduction of twin brothers Sean and Garrick, the sons of ranch owner Waite Courtney.
 After one of Sean's hunting accidents results in Garrick losing his leg, a guilt-ridden Sean becomes Garrick's protector, with Garrick later manipulating Sean's guilt for his own benefit.
 Sean and Garrick are both expelled from school after Sean assaults a teacher who attacked Garrick in order to antagonize Sean, after which Waite hires the two to work for him.

 Sean, Garrick and Waite all participate in the Anglo-Zulu War.
 Waite is killed in battle, and Sean is later presumed dead after getting caught in an ambush.
 Garrick meanwhile becomes a war hero after inadvertently preventing the Zulus from forcing their way into a makeshift hospital ward, earning the Victoria Cross for his efforts.

 Upon learning that Sean's girlfriend Anna is pregnant, Garrick marries her to prevent her giving birth out of wedlock.
 The two fail to consummate their marriage due to Garrick proving to be impotent, and when they return, Sean is revealed to have survived after escaping the ambush and subsequent pursuit with the help of Mbejane, a Zulu who turned against his people after his father was murdered by supporters of Cetewayo.
 Anna tries to return to Sean, but he refuses her due to her marriage to Garrick, even after learning that she bears his child.
 A bitter Anna fakes being raped by Sean, turning Garrick against his brother, though Sean assumes that she told Garrick the truth of her pregnancy.

 Sean and Mbejane travel north, where they meet Duff Charleywood, an assistant mining engineer.
 After learning of the discovery of gold on the Witwatersrand, Sean and Duff agree to pool their resources to make their fortunes in the subsequent gold rush.
 Buying land off of Candy Rautenbach, a hotel owner who Duff becomes engaged to, the pair soon establish a profitable gold mine for themselves and become millionaires.
 Before long the pair are two of the wealthiest individuals on the Witwatersrand, second only to Jewish diamond tycoon Norman Hradsky and his business partner Max, the former of whom Duff pursues a personal rivalry with owing to Hradsky's similarities to his overbearing father.